-If you are in severe pain or you cannot pass urine at all then please contact the Gynaecology Emergency Department on 0151 708 9988 ext.
-4120 or your GP for further advice or assistance.
+If you are in severe pain or you cannot pass urine at all then please attend the Gynaecology Emergency Department or call your GP for further advice or assistance.

-This leaflet can be made available in different formats on request.
-If you would like to make any suggestions or comments about the content of this leaflet, then please contact the Patient Experience Team on 0151 702 4353 or by email at pals@lwh.nhs.uk
+This leaflet can be changed into different languages and formats using the tools on the website.
+Please note when translating information into different languages via the website, some information may need clarifying for accuracy with a member of staff.
+This leaflet can be formally translated on request via our Patient Experience Team, although response times to have information translated can vary.
+To request formal translation services or if you would like to make any suggestions or comments about the content of this leaflet, please contact the Patient Experience Team on 0151 702 4353 or by email at pals@lwh.nhs.uk